xixiuqi/UNet_firebrand_segmentation/README.md

 ## Model

 Unet model can be found online.
 Reference goes [https://arxiv.org/abs/1505.04597].
 The model is in UNetforfirebrand.ipynb.
-The famous network
+Here is the famous network

 ![u-net-architecture.png](u-net-architecture.png)